attic-stuff/BLOOPQUENCER16000/readme.md

 - rebuild this project and sell it or redistribute it.
 - reuse any of the artwork files in the codebase of this project. you may use the code, however, for whatever you want. just not the sprites or fonts.

+## example sounds

+there are some example sounds you can listen to by loading them into bloopquencer!